hpcgarage/intrepyddguide/language.md

 3. _Lists of primitive types:_  While lists in Intrepydd v0.2 bear
      some similarity to Python lists, there are many important differences.
 Intrepydd v0.2 lists are homogeneous, i.e., all elements must have same primitive data type.
-Also, local Intrepydd lists which can only be allocated and used in Intrepydd code, and cannot interoperate (as paratmenters or return values) with Python lists
+Currently Intrepydd lists can only be directly constructed or passed from the main Python program.
+No methods or operators are implemented for Intrepydd lists for now.

 The three Intrepydd data types listed above are inferred automatically for